MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference.md

 ### Attribute Item (CdmAttributeItem extends CdmObject, CdmReferencesEntities)

-An attribute item represents the base interface for a generic attribute that could be a type, entity, a group attribute.
+An attribute item represents the base interface for a generic attribute that could be a type, entity, or a group attribute.

 #### Properties
 |Name|Description|